Blob algebra approach to modular representation theory: Introduction

 \subsection{Some statistical mechanics}

 The goal of classical statistical mechanics is to consider a model and by studying its behavior on some small scale (usually atomic) obtain some large-scale result (usually macroscopic).
-In this field of physics, there is a model, the Potts model, that in spite of not corresponding to anything found in nature, it is extremely interesting to study\footnote{Just consider the letter written by Pauli to Casimir just after the World War II speaking about the Ising model, a special case of the Potts model.
-Casimir was worried by being cut off for so long from theoretical physics of allied countries.
-Pauli in his reply said ``nothing much of interest has happened except for Onsager's exact solution of the two-dimensional Ising model''.}.
-This model consists roughly of a ``geometry" (where do the atoms sit) a ``configuration'' (an angular momentum for each atom) and a ``Hamiltonian'' (how much energy has a given configuration).
+In this field of physics, there is a model, the Potts model, that in spite of not corresponding to anything found in nature, is extremely interesting to study.
+This model consists roughly of a ``geometry" (where do the atoms sit) a ``configuration'' (an angular momentum for each atom) and a ``Hamiltonian'' (how much energy a given configuration has).

 The Potts model is interesting mainly for two reasons.
 Firstly, because it gives accurately properties close to phase transitions (examples of phase transitions are boiling or melting water after a change of temperature, or, cooling enough some iron, it transforms itself into a permanent magnet, thus having \emph{spontaneous magnetization} below the Curie temperature).
 These properties are (surprisingly) quite insensitive to the Hamiltonian, so even though the Hamiltonian of this model does not appear in nature, by calculating this model one can predict phase transitions properties that do appear in nature.
 Secondly, this model is interesting because it is extremely rich mathematically and in some particular cases (very few of them) one can find an analytical expression of the partition function, which is an extraordinary achievement in physics.